GDQuest/website/content/tutorial/godot/gdscript/optimization-measure/index.md

-+++
+---
+author: razoric
+coAuthors:
+- nathan
+date: "2020-08-19T14:00:45-04:00"
-title = "Measuring code performances" description = "Using the profiler and measuring individual blocks of code with timers" author = "razoric" coAuthors = ["nathan"]
+description: Using the profiler and measuring individual blocks of code with timers

-date = 2020-08-19T14:00:45-04:00
+difficulty: beginner
+keywords:
+- gdscript optimization tutorial
+- godot code optimizing
+- godot optimization
+title: Measuring code performances
-weight = 4
+weight: 4

-difficulty = "beginner"
-keywords = ["gdscript optimization tutorial", "godot code optimizing", "godot optimization"]
-+++
+---

 You run your game from Godot and play around.
 It's fun, it's becoming feature complete, and you feel it's getting close to release.